las-r/las-r/README.md

 I typically program in Python or JavaScript, but I have experience in other languages like Lua.
 I can also work on embedded systems such as microcontrollers.

-Right now, I'm exploring game modding, specifically Minecraft datapacks.
+Right now, I'm exploring game modding, specifically through Minecraft datapacks.